Rihand Dam: Forced Relocation

 The most significant consequence of the construction of the Rihand Dam has been the internal displacement of local tribes.
-Development projects throughout India have led to the forced migration of tens of millions with India, creating a phenomenon that Indian environmental activist Parshuram Ray dubs “Development Induced Displacement.”
+Development projects throughout India have led to the forced migration of tens of millions within India, creating a phenomenon that Indian environmental activist Parshuram Ray dubs "development-induced displacement".
 After British colonial rule, the Indian government ambitiously sought to develop their newly independent country.
-The state facilitated the construction of dams, mega dams, mines, factories, and irrigation projects.
+The state facilitated the construction of dams, mines, factories, and irrigation projects.
 Despite governments making promises to these groups, little action has been taken to alleviate their suffering.
 Researchers estimate the number of displaced persons for dam projects across India to top 50 million and believe official statistics often understate the true level of destruction that these projects bring to mask their true cost.
 Despite this forced relocation across India being rather commonplace, the government is most likely violating its own constitution, which guarantees its citizens a right to life.
 But there is little political will to address or contest this, and authorities have no impetus to change their practices.

 By 1960, the dam was nearing completion and almost ready to be put into use.
 108 villages containing 50,000 people were immediately put at risk, but the government provided no assistance to assist their relocation.
 Instead, in May–June 1961, 20,000 locals went to protest the lack of government action to protect their welfare.
-Instead of acknowledging the protestors' concerns, the local Deputy Commissioner instead sent two thousand policemen to force the protestors home and ordered the dam gates to be closed, forcing people from their homes with only 24 hours of notice.
+Instead of acknowledging the protesters' concerns, the local Deputy Commissioner instead sent two thousand policemen to force the protesters home and ordered the dam gates to be closed, forcing people from their homes with only 24 hours of notice.
 The same villagers were then forced to relocate in 1965 when coal mines opened, again in 1980 when the National Thermal Power Corporation broke ground on a thermal power project, and once more in 2009, when the Essar Power MP broke ground on a new plant.
 Despite being displaced as many as five times, families forced out by the construction of Rihand never found a new permanent home.